mleku/wordstr/README.md

-It uses the standard BIP-39 word list to represent 11 bit value elements of the secret key but instead of hashing it to derive the actual secret key or extended secret key as with bitcoin keys.
+It uses the standard BIP-39 word list to represent 11 bit value elements of the secret key but instead of hashing it to derive the actual secret key or extended secret key as with bitcoin keys, it is the exact bits of the secret itself. (encrypting it would be a separate protocol to keep things simple).

 usage: